Many employers offer their staff an opportunity to save for their retirement through an occupational (or company) pension scheme.

 - the trustee fails to do something that should have been done under the trust deed and scheme rules

 - a trustee does not perform one or more of their duties under trust law or pension legislation or does not perform them with sufficient care.

 The rules of the pension scheme might protect trustees from personal liability for a loss caused by breach of trust, except where it is due to their own actual fraud.
 In some cases, the employer may provide indemnity insurance for the trustees.

 How we can help

-We would be pleased to discuss your role as a company pension scheme trustee in more detail.
+Furthermore, we would be pleased to discuss your role as a company pension scheme trustee in more detail.
 We are also able to advise on the accounting and audit requirements of your scheme.
-Please contact us for further information.
+In addition, please contact us for further information.